MundoAndino Home : Andes Colombia Guide at Mundo Andino

 In Cuba they are traditionally twisted in a figure 8 and covered in an anise caramel.
 The dough contains yuca and malanga.

-There are references to bunelos in Mallorca; there also bunuelos in Turkey, India, and Cuba; bunuelos in Russia.
+There are references to bunelos in Majorca, Catalonia or in Valencia; there also bunuelos in Turkey, India, and Cuba; bunuelos in Russia.
 Jews in Turkey make bunuelos with matzo meal and eat them during Passover.
 They are also popular during Hanukkah.

-In The Netherlands there is a similar dish called oliebollen , traditionally served during new years eve.
+In The Netherlands there is a similar dish called oliebollen , traditionally served on New Year's Eve.
 The dough is sweetened with vanilla extract and can contain raisins or currants.
-The finished product is filled with cream to form Berliner Bollen.
+The finished product can also be filled with cream to form Berliner Bollen.

 Need more information for your travel research or homework?